Reading at Randwick

 When does it start?

-The love of books and stories, sharing adventures and reading skills starts from day one as they enter Foundation Stage and this continues all the way through to Year Six.
+The love of books and stories, sharing adventures and reading skills starts from day one as they enter Reception and this continues all the way through to Year Six.

 Throughout the rest of the school we teach reading in a variety of ways.
 We hear children read individually (not just listening to them saying the sentences, but also asking questions to assess whether they understand what they are reading), have weekly guided reading sessions, reading comprehension sessions, shared reading during whole class guided reading sessions – this can be through any area of the curriculum, not just in English, exploring different text types through reading and discussing the features of each one, independent reading – where children choose books to read on their own, or with peers, from the classroom or the library and reading books are sent home for children to practise and consolidate their skills.

 The children are assessed on a regular basis, using a variety of methods.
 The children will then have access to books, and activities in class, that reflect their individual needs.